openfoodfacts/robotoff/doc/introduction/architecture.md

 We also use a ML model to extract objects from images. [^image_predictions]

 One model tries to detect any logo [^logos].
-Detected logos are then embedded in a vector space using a pre-trained model.
+Detected logos are then embedded in a vector space using the openAI pre-trained model CLIP-vit-base-patch32.
 In this space we use a k-nearest-neighbor approach to try to classify the logo, predicting a brand or a label.
 Hunger game also collects users annotations to have ground truth ([logo game](https://hunger.openfoodfacts.org/logos)).